Meliora (album): Themes and composition

 The opening track "Spirit" uses the "futuristic [and] sci-fi" guitar riff that gave a Nameless Ghoul the idea for the Meliora album.
+The song also utilizes organs, a theremin, and a glockenspiel.
 A Nameless Ghoul called "From the Pinnacle to the Pit" a "truly stomping riff-based song, Led Zeppelin-style" and "something that would sound great coming out of a car stereo in an American high school parking lot".
 "Cirice" was originally conceived together with "Devil Church", which was its opening, as a very dark and doomy nine-minute instrumental without a chorus.
 After working on it further at the urging of Åhlund, a chorus materialized and the two parts were split.

 The song "He Is" was written in 2007.
 The band tried recording it for Infestissumam, but after attempting to make it "sound like Ghost" and adding and subtracting aspects, they eventually put it to one side.
 Upon starting pre-production for Meliora, they added "He Is" to the list, and after praise from Åhlund, recorded it as it was.
 A Nameless Ghoul told Loudwire that the lyrics to the song were influenced by the suicide of Selim Lemouchi, guitarist of The Devil's Blood, who was friends with members of Ghost.
 Discussing "Majesty", a Ghoul said, "Lyrically, it's on one hand a hymn about the dark lord of the underworld.
 On the other hand it paints a picture of a swarm of people, whom in a world of complete disaster, idolizes an authority that is clearly looking down upon them.
 How to love something that hates you back."

 Promotion

 On May 29, 2015, Melioras artwork and track listing were revealed to the public.
 The song "Cirice" was released as a free download from the band's official site on May 31.
 A music video for the song, directed by Roboshobo, premiered on June 8.
 The song "Absolution" was released for streaming on July 31.
 A music video for "From the Pinnacle to the Pit", directed by Zev Deans, was released on September 14.
 During the Black to the Future tour, the band recruited local female fans to dress up as nuns and play "Sisters of Sin" while serving alcoholic beverages during each show.
 During a concert on October 6 in St. Louis, Lzzy Hale of Halestorm served as a Sister of Sin.
 Ghost performed "Cirice" on The Late Show with Stephen Colbert on October 30, during a Halloween-themed episode, marking the band's first television appearance in the United States.
 A lyric video for "He Is" was uploaded on November 9, 2015.
-In September 2016, Ghost released a special edition of the album, called Meliora Redux, which included "Zenith" and the Popestar EP.
+In September 2016, Ghost released a special edition of the album, called Meliora Redux, which included "Zenith".